KG-oscillators in Eddington-inspired Born-Infeld gravity: Wu-Yang magnetic monopole and Ricci scalar curvature effects: Parametric correlation/condition associated with such a solution

 \section{Parametric correlation/condition associated with such a solution}

 We shall now identify one feasible/admissible correlation/condition that should be taken into account while using the result in (\ref{e65}), for the truncation condition of the confluent Heun $\left( n_{r}+1\right) $-polynomial (\ref{e64.1}).
-In so doing, we use
+In so doing, we closely follow our recipe in \cite{ref701} and use